Salf1-Sabit/Competitive-Programming-Concepts-Techniques/Mathmatics/Divisibility-rules-of-11-numbers.md

 If the sum of the digits of a number is divisible by 3, then the number as a whole would also be divisible by 3.

-    Consider a number, 308.
-To check whether 308 is divisible by 3 or not, take sum of the digits (i.e. 3+0+8= 11).
+    Consider the number, 308.
+To check whether 308 is divisible by 3 or not, take the sum of the digits (i.e. 3+0+8= 11).

 ## When a number is divisible by 4?

 If the last two digits of a number are divisible by 4, then that number is a multiple of 4 and is divisible by 4 completely.

     Example: Take the number 2308.
 Consider the last two digits i.e. 08.
     As 08 is divisible by 4, the original number 2308 is also divisible by 4.

 ## When a number is divisible by 5?

-The divisibility rule of 5 states that if the digit on the units place, that is, the last digit of a given number is 5 or 0, then such a number is divisible by 5.
+The divisibility rule of 5 states that if the digit on the unit's place, that is, the last digit of a given number is 5 or 0, then such a number is divisible by 5.

     For example, in 39865, the last digit is 5, hence, the number is completely divisible by 5.

 ## When a number is divisible by 6?